 Updated Policies due to COVID-19

-- Masks are no longer required but are recommended for persons as outlined in current CDC guidelines.
-Masks may be worn by any person, if desired, regardless of guidelines.
-Disposable masks will continue to be offered upon arrival to The Creamery should anyone choose to wear one.
+- Disposable masks will continue to be offered upon arrival to The Creamery should anyone need one.

-- virtual class options should only be used in the instances of sickness or inclement weather.
-Dancers are expected to attend in-person classes per their committed schedule.
+- Virtual class options should only be used in the instances of sickness or inclement weather.
+Dancers are still expected to attend in-person classes per their committed schedule.
+Please contact the office to receive approval to attend a class virtually.

 Should you have questions regarding this, please feel free to contact us at email@example.com or 417.862.1343.